Museums in Athens: A Local’s Guide to the Best Athens Museums

 Admission Information:

-Admission fees vary depending upon the season.
+Admission fees vary depending on the season.
 From April 1st to October 31st, tickets cost €10 per person.

 From November 1st until March 31st, a reduced price of €5 per person comes into effect.
 You can browse the full details on the museum website